Arithmetic Hirzebruch-Zagier divisors and central derivative values of Rankin-Selberg $L$-functions: Introduction

-As a preliminary step for our main result, we calculate these Green's functions $\Phi(f, \cdot)$ along zero cycles corresponding to subspaces of signature $(0, 2)$ of $(V, Q)$ following the theorems of Bruinier-Yang \cite[Theorem 4.7]{BY} and Schofer \cite{Sch}, as well as along ``geodesic sets" corresponding to Lorenzian subspaces of signature $(1,1)$ in the style of \cite{VO}.
-To be more precise, each rational quadratic subspace $(V_0, Q_0)$ of $(V,Q)$ of signature $(0, 2)$ gives rise to a zero cycle $Z(V_0) \subset X_K$ with complex points
+We first calculate these Green's functions $\Phi(f, \cdot)$ along zero cycles, developing the theorems of Bruinier-Yang \cite[Theorem 4.7]{BY} and Schofer \cite{Sch}, as well as along real geodesic cycles in the style of the companion work \cite{VO}.
+Each rational quadratic subspace $(V_0, Q_0)$ of $(V,Q)$ of signature $(0, 2)$ gives rise to a zero cycle $Z(V_0) \subset X_K$ with complex points